jbhender/Stats506_F20/examples/README.md

     a file using `sort`, `uniq`, `wc` and an `if` statement.
 The `if` statement syntax here is for bash and may error in other shells, e.g. zsh.
+ - `ex_variable_expansion.sh` demonstrates the difference between single and double quotes in terms of the latter allowing variable expansion.